ferhatelmas/ferhatelmas/README.md

 ### Hi there 👋

-- 🔭 I’m a passionate developer, focusing on distributed systems, currently working at [@stream](https://github.com/GetStream).
+- 🔭 I’m a passionate developer, focusing on distributed systems and scalability, currently working at [@stream](https://github.com/GetStream).
-- 🌱 I love reading and running.
+- 🌱 I love reading, mostly nonfiction and philosophy, and long-distance running.
-- 💬 Ask me about anything.
-Answering is learning and I am born to learn.
-- 😄 My adjectives: colorful, lucid and persistent.
-- ⚡ Fun fact: I don't watch any series, I love lowercase and typos bother me a lot.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ferhatelmas/).
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ferhatelmas/) or elmas [dot] ferhat [at] google email service (preferred).

 <!--
 Here are some ideas to get you started: